Skip to main content

 Groundnut Soup

-Most likely "chop" at Sierra Leonean restaurant.
-Groundnuts ground into paste, seasoned with onion, chilies, tomato paste, Maggi cubes, and meat/fish.
-Eaten over rice.
-Tribewanted at John Obey beach serves excellent version (Le35,000) with local fish and country rice.
+Probably the chop you are most likely to be offered at a Sierra Leonean restaurant.
+Groundnuts are ground into a paste and cooked down with onion, chilies, tomato paste, Maggi cubes, and meat or fish, then served over rice.
+Tribewanted at John Obey beach does a good one (Le35,000) with local fish and country rice.

 Groundnut Stew